redeboer/bossdoc/docs/index.md

   literature on BESIII.

-What goes for all of the above is that, whatever your background or level, **your feedback is vital**.
-These tutorial pages are quite new and need testing and improvement.
+What goes for all of the above is that, whatever your background or level, **your feedback is vital**, because these tutorial pages need testing and improvement.
 More importantly, the more people contribute, the more these pages can become a source of reference and are more likely to remain up-to-date.

 So if you read this and like the idea, have a look at the {doc}`contribute`!
 Contributions from all levels is highly appreciated.